CETEN-OpenBar/openbar-public-client/README.md

 Start by installing the project dependencies with `pnpm install`.

-You can run the dev server with `pnpm tauri dev`.
+You can run the dev server with `pnpm dev`.